Sergii-Kostanets/codeinstitute-united/README.md

 </details><br/>

 ### **Edit Post**
-On this page the registered and logged in user can edit their own post.
+On this page the registered and signed in user can edit their own post.
 When they have updated it in 'United' needs to re-approve it, until it's re-approved it will not be visible for the public.

 <details><summary><b>Edit Post</b></summary>